 - Gîtes de France are a collection of independent vacation rentals that are finely suited for food-lovers who also love to prepare their own meals (as guests usually get their own kitchens).
 They are also great for families, as you can find gîtes to accommodate several guests.
 Instead of a room, you get a home.
 Plan your visit when you can stroll through and shop at the local markets so that you can enjoy preparing your own meals; they are often tasty and inexpensive.
 The Gîtes organization also features bed and breakfasts, all of which feature included breakfast but some with the option of a family meal for guests.

 |Stay in a Gite or vacation home rental on castle grounds for less than a hotel—with a kitchen, extra rooms, and private grounds included.

 Photo by Gregory Hubbs in Provence.

-Slow Food France’s official site (with limited English language pages) features some basic information about the movement.
+Slow Food France’s official site (in French) features some basic information about the movement.
 It is also a great resource for Slow Food events throughout France.

 Logis de France’s official site explains why it is a food lover’s chain.